korcankaraokcu/PINCE/README.md

 - Implement toggling of arrows for easier navigation for dissected regions(independent from other steps)
 - Provide information about absolute addresses in disassemble screen(independent from other steps)
 - Give users an option to toggle GDB logging(independent from other steps)
+- Give users an option to set IPC path(independent from other steps)
+- Implement settings system for libPINCE like Qt does(independent from other steps)
 - Consider giving users an option to disable specific GUI parts of PINCE to gain performance on low-end machines(independent from other steps)

 # License